alangunning/doc-ai-analysis-starter/README.md

 # Doc AI Starter

-Doc AI Starter is a template for building end‑to‑end document pipelines with GitHub's AI models.
+Doc AI Starter is a **showcase template** for building end‑to‑end document pipelines with GitHub's AI models.
 It shows how to convert files, validate the output, run custom analysis prompts, generate embeddings, and review pull requests.

+The project is designed for developers who are new to document analysis.
+Everything runs inside the GitHub ecosystem so you can see the entire pipeline—from source files to pull‑request review—in one place.

+> **Note:** The repository stores small example documents directly in Git for clarity.
+For production use or large datasets, extend the workflows to handle big files with [Git LFS](https://git-lfs.com/) and back them with object storage such as Amazon S3.

 Full documentation lives in the `docs/` folder and is published at [https://alangunning.github.io/doc-ai-analysis-starter/docs/](https://alangunning.github.io/doc-ai-analysis-starter/docs/).